ha199/LiveSpeach_translator_system/README.md

 ## 📄 License

-MIT License — free to use and modify.
+Hari Hold All rights — free to use and modify.

 ---

 <div align="center">
-Built with OpenAI Whisper · Google Gemini 2.0 Flash · FastAPI · SQLite
+Built with OpenAI Whisper ·  deep-translator · FastAPI · SQLite
 </div>